yangfreezy/shoezilla-ecommerce-store/README.md

 Shoezilla is an e-commerce shoe store built in React.js, using the following technologies:

+- React.js, JavaScript (ES6), CSS3
-- Create React App
+- Create React App for config
-- Styled Components
+- Styled Components for CSS
-- Zappos API
+- Zappos API for data
-- Context API
+- Context API for state management
+- Zeit for hosting

 **_ Component Design _**

-Following a permutation of the Atomic Design pattern by Brad Frost, skipping templates.
+This app was built following a permutation of the Atomic Design pattern by Brad Frost, (no templates).

 Categorized in decreasing order of abstraction: